Characterizing Particle-Like Charge Migration Dynamics with High-Harmonic Sideband Spectroscopy: Methodology

 In all simulations, we ramp up the MIR field amplitude over two full laser cycles, followed by eight cycles with constant amplitude at an intensity of $60~\text{TW}/\text{cm}^{2}$.
-We control both the laser frequency $\omega_{L}$ and the delay between the MIR pulse and the initiation of the CM.
-To select the short-trajectory contribution that is usually observed in HHG measurements~\cite{bellini1998, antoine1996}, we use a combination of a weak attosecond-pulse-train ionization-seed synchronized with the MIR~\cite{schafer2004} and a simulation box which is scaled to the quiver radius in the laser polarization direction \cite{hamer2021,arXivSupMat}.
+To select the short-trajectory contribution that is usually observed in HHG measurements~\cite{bellini1998, antoine1996}, we use a combination of a weak attosecond-pulse-train (APT) ionization-seed synchronized with the MIR~\cite{schafer2004} and a simulation box which is scaled to the quiver radius in the laser polarization direction \cite{hamer2021}.
 Finally, we compute harmonic spectra from the total dipole acceleration in the direction of the laser polarization.
 We discard the ramp-up part of the signal to avoid the transient effects associated with the initial interaction between the driving laser and the CM dynamics.
-We have checked that including the ramp-up contribution and/or using the total harmonic spectrum (sum of the parallel and perpendicular components) has only cosmetic effects and does not change our results or conclusions~\cite{arXivSupMat}.
+We have checked that including the ramp-up contribution and/or using the total harmonic spectrum (sum of the parallel and perpendicular components) has only cosmetic effects and does not change our results or conclusions.
 We show examples of HHG spectra, both with and without CM, in Fig.~\ref{fig:1}(c).
-The CM-active-molecule is highly excited and, in simulations, we find that its HHG yield is overall comparable to that of the neutral ground state (even in the absence of the APT).
+The CM-active molecule is highly excited and, in simulations, we find that its HHG yield is overall comparable to that of the neutral ground state (even in the absence of the APT).